WeblateOrg/weblate/docs/admin/access.rst

 Users with the :guilabel:`Manage project access` privilege (see :ref:`privileges`) can manage users in projects via adding them to the teams.
-The initial set of teams is provided by Weblate, but additional ones can be defined providing more fine-grained access control.
-You can limit teams to languages and assign them design access roles (see :ref:`privileges`).
+The initial collection of teams is provided by Weblate, but additional ones can be defined providing more fine-grained access control.
+You can limit teams to languages and assign them designated access roles (see :ref:`privileges`).

 The following teams are automatically created for every project: